annalee/gsa-advantage-scrape/README.md

 above or have installed your python packages where they can be reached without VirtualEnv, you should access `gsa-adv-cart-ve.py` or `gsa-adv-cart.py`.

+#Note

+The scaper is best tested by either using Curl or by using the commandline program included.
+If you know all of the necessary credentials, the commandline interface is the best way to insure that you have all Python modules installed.

+Curl is the best way to make sure that you have Apache configured as you desire.

 The most common usage of this project is to serve as an API used by the project [Mario](https://github.com/18F/Mario]) but you of course may use it as you see fit.